A consideration of the record series made by the Aeolian-Skinner Organ Company

 surprisingly, all French literature.
 Most significant is the player's Triptych

-Symphony, in Four Movements
+Symphony, in Four Movements, a splendid

 example of the art of improvisation.
 Works of Fleury, Dupré, and Vierne